cjdbarlow/Part-One/coagulopathy_testing.md

 ##Coagulation Factors
 All these tests measure how long it takes to make fibrin.
 They evaluate different parts of the coagulation cascade, which help localise where a coagulopathy may be occurring.

+In this test:
+* Citrate is added to blood
+Binds calcium and prevents clotting.
+* Sample is centrifuged
+* Plasma decanted
-In this test, blood is added to citrate to bind the calcium and prevent clotting, the sample is centrifuged and the plasma decanted.
-Calcium (to replace the calcium lost by binding to citrate) and a reagent is then added to the sample, and the time taken to clot measured.
+* Calcium (to replace the calcium lost by binding to citrate) and a reagent is added
+* Time taken to clot measured

 ###Prothrombin Time (and INR)
 The prothrombin time measures the **extrinsic pathway**.
 Tissue factor has to be added to the sample in order start clotting - this is why it is known as the extrinsic pathway as a substance extrinsic to the sample must be added.
 There is a lot of variability between different labs on PT, so the INR is used to compare values from different labs.